Grapie13/teepee/README.md

 # teepee

-A lightweight HTTP client for C.
+A lightweight HTTP client written in C.

 This project only serves as an exercise and is not meant to be used in production environments.